maxz1985/docs/Writerside/topics/OAuth-2-0-vs-OpenID-Connect.md

 OpenID **uses identifiers** to represent the user's identity, **which are URLs or URIs that point to an OpenID provider (OP) that verifies the user's credentials**.

-_OpenID does not provide authorization_,
+_OpenID doesn't provide authorization_,
-meaning it does not specify what the user can do or access on the relying party (RP), but _it can be combined with other protocols, such as `OAuth`, to do so._
+meaning it doesn't specify what the user can do or access on the relying party (RP), but _it can be combined with other protocols, such as `OAuth`, to do so._